w3c/wai-curricula/content/content-author/images.md

 * explain how people with disabilities rely on text alternatives for functional images that describe the image function
 * write short, succinct, and quality-checked  text alternatives to help people who don't see the image understand its function
-* provide information about the image function in the text alternative instead of describing the image appearance
+* provide information about the image function in the text alternative
 * employ accessible authoring tools that:
   * support the inclusion of text alternatives for images
   * enable authors to amend suggested text alternatives when needed